FIU looks to end streak vs UTSA

-SAVVY VETERANS: Senior leadership could play a big role in the outcome of this game.
-Tevin Brewer, Dimon Carrigan and Eric Lovett have collectively scored 30 percent percent of Florida International’s points this season.
-For UTSA, Jhivvan Jackson, Keaton Wallace, Jacob Germany and Eric Parrish have combined to account for 65 percent of all UTSA scoring, including 88 percent of the team’s points over its last five games.
+SAVVY VETERANS: Both of these teams have leaned heavily on their seniors this year.
+Tevin Brewer, Dimon Carrigan, Radshad Davis and Eric Lovett have collectively accounted for 42 percent of Florida International’s scoring this season and 33 percent of the team’s points over its last five games.
+For UTSA, Jhivvan Jackson, Keaton Wallace, Jacob Germany and Eric Parrish have collectively accounted for 66 percent of all UTSA scoring, including 91 percent of the team’s points over its last five games.

-CLAMPING DOWN: The Panthers have given up just 74.7 points per game to conference opponents thus far.
-That’s an improvement from the 79.6 per game they allowed to non-conference foes.
+IMPROVING IN CONFERENCE: The Roadrunners have scored 73.3 points per game and allowed 77.1 points per game across 11 conference games.
+Those are both improvements over the 69.8 points scored and 81.3 points given up to non-conference foes.

-CREATING OFFENSE: Jackson has either made or assisted on 43 percent of all UTSA field goals over the last three games.
-The senior guard has 21 field goals and 11 assists in those games.
+SPARKING THE OFFENSE: Wallace has either made or assisted on 41 percent of all UTSA field goals over the last three games.
+The senior guard has 24 field goals and nine assists in those games.

-PERFECT WHEN: Florida International is a perfect 5-0 when its defense holds opponents to a field goal percentage of 42.2 percent or less.
-The Panthers are 4-10 when they let opponents to shoot any better than that.
+ASSIST-TO-FG RATIO: The Panthers have recently created baskets via assists more often than the Roadrunners.
+Florida International has an assist on 55 of 86 field goals (64 percent) over its previous three matchups while UTSA has assists on 25 of 80 field goals (31.3 percent) during its past three games.

-DID YOU KNOW: Florida International as a collective unit has made 11.2 3-pointers per game this season, which is second-best among Division I teams.
+DID YOU KNOW: Florida International as a collective unit has made 11 3-pointers per game this season, which is third-best among Division I teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25